Graduate Studies in Physics & Astronomy: Frequently Asked Questions

 the application mailed to you, please contact us with a detailed description of your

-You may mail us the application without paying, but your application will not be read until you pay
+You may mail us the application.
+However, your application will not be read until you pay

 the mandatory application fee.
 We receive hundreds of applications every